ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Tutorial.rst

 HRRR and RAP data are better than FV3GFS data for use with the FV3_RRFS_v1beta physics scheme because these datasets use the same physics :term:`parameterizations` that are in the FV3_RRFS_v1beta suite.
 They focus on small-scale weather phenomena involved in storm development, so forecasts tend to be more accurate when HRRR/RAP data are paired with FV3_RRFS_v1beta and a high-resolution (e.g., 3-km) grid.
 Using HRRR/RAP data with FV3_RRFS_v1beta also limits the "spin-up adjustment" that takes place when initializing with model data coming from different physics.

-``EXTRN_MDL_LBCS_OFFSET_HRS:`` This variable allows users to use lateral boundary conditions (LBCs) from a previous forecast run that was started earlier than the start time of the forecast being configured in this experiment.
+``EXTRN_MDL_LBCS_OFFSET_HRS:`` This variable allows users to use lateral boundary conditions (:term:`LBCs`) from a previous forecast run that was started earlier than the start time of the forecast being configured in this experiment.
 This variable is set to 0 by default except when using RAP data; with RAP data, the default value is 3, so the forecast will look for LBCs from a forecast started 3 hours earlier (i.e., at 2019061515 --- 15z --- instead of 2019061518).
 To avoid this, users must set ``EXTRN_MDL_LBCS_OFFSET_HRS`` explicitly.

-Add a section to ``config.yaml`` to increase the maximum wall time (``WTIME_RUN_POST``) for the postprocessing tasks.
-The wall time is the maximum length of time a task is allowed to run.
+Under ``rocoto:tasks:``, add a section to increase the maximum wall time for the postprocessing tasks.
+The walltime is the maximum length of time a task is allowed to run.
 On some systems, the default of 15 minutes may be enough, but on others (e.g., NOAA Cloud), the post-processing time exceeds 15 minutes, so the tasks fail.

 .. code-block:: console

-   task_run_post:
+   rocoto:
+     tasks:
+       metatask_run_ensemble:
+         task_run_fcst_mem#mem#:
+           walltime: 02:00:00
+       taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/plot.yaml"]|include }}'
+       metatask_run_ens_post:
+         run_fcst_mem#mem#:
-     WTIME_RUN_POST: 00:20:00
+           walltime: 00:20:00

-..
-COMMENT: Fix above!
-Maybe add to rocoto section?
-Otherwise tell them to modify parm/wflow yamls

 Lastly, users must set the ``COMOUT_REF`` variable in the ``task_plot_allvars:`` section to create difference plots that compare output from the two experiments. ``COMOUT_REF`` is a template variable, so it references other workflow variables within it (see :numref:`Section %s <TemplateVars>` for details on template variables). ``COMOUT_REF`` should provide the path to the ``control`` experiment forecast output using single quotes as shown below: